logan-connolly/portfolio/content/about.md

 ### Why the website?

 The online learning community has helped me so much on my journey towards learning programming and data science.
 So I thought it would be good to give back.
-Feel free to get in-touch with me on [{{< fa fab linkedin >}}]((https://www.linkedin.com/in/loganconnolly/))
+Feel free to get in-touch with me [{{< fa fab linkedin >}}]((https://www.linkedin.com/in/loganconnolly/))